radgrad/docusaurus2/docs/developers/getting-started/howto/branch-and-merge.md

 ---
-title: Branch and merge-based development process
+title: Branching and merging in RadGrad
-sidebar_label: Branch and merge
+sidebar_label: Branch and merge RadGrad
 ---

-For RadGrad, we use the following approach to development:
+For RadGrad, we use Issue Driven Project Management, as discussed in the [Tech Stack](../tech-stack#issue-driven-project-management) chapter.

+Here is a bit more detail on how the steps to use to branch and merge when doing RadGrad.

 ## Work on tasks specified by issues in branches